nestauk/industrial-taxonomy/reports/section_2.md

 ### Chunked cosine similarity approach

-We augment the pairs of likely similar names identified by the PDS approach with pairs identified by: count-vectorising names to produce a matrix for each set of names (rows are names, columns are tokens);
+We augment the pairs of likely similar names identified by the PDS approach with pairs identified by:
+1. count-vectorising names to produce a matrix for each set of names (rows are names, columns are tokens);
-{Term frequency}-{inverse document frequency} (TFIDF) transforming our matrices (considering both datasets of names to come from the same corpus for this purpose);
+2. {Term frequency}-{inverse document frequency} (TFIDF) transforming our matrices (considering both datasets of names to come from the same corpus for this purpose);
-computing the cosine similarity of the TFIDF scores of company names and identifying the top $n$ most cosine similar pairs in the second dataset for each name in the first dataset.
+3. computing the cosine similarity of the TFIDF scores of company names and identifying the top $n$ most cosine similar pairs in the second dataset for each name in the first dataset.

 This is performed in a computationally efficient manner by performing the dot-product between TFIDF matrices in a chunked manner.
 <!-- (which can be efficiently computed and queried for the top $n$ most similar terms). -->

-This provides a complementary approach to the PDS approach, which excels at capturing small character level discrepancies, by excelling at capturing word ordering differences and information about the frequency of words across the corpus of company names.
+This provides a complementary approach to the PDS approach, which excels at capturing small character level discrepancies, by taking into account word ordering differences and information about the frequency of words across the corpus of company names.

 ### Computing exact similarities of subset